 - Vigorous above-the-shoulder activities or exercises, including golf, tennis, swimming, bicycling, bowling or vacuuming

-- Lifting anything weighing more than 5 pounds
+- Lifting anything heavy

 - Strenuous exercise programs

 Your doctor will probably advise you to avoid contact sports indefinitely.
 Heavy contact may damage your device or dislodge the wires.